 A: Sometimes we can, sometimes we can’t.
 Bridal shop employees are generally not experts in gown alterations or construction, and although they usually have the best of intentions, they may not have given you accurate information about what’s possible.
 You are always welcome to call or email us to ask about the possibilities for your dress before purchase.
 Substantial style or sizing changes will push your alterations ticket higher than average.

 Q: Do you sell veils, headpieces, jewelry, bolero jackets, etc?

-A: We have a beautiful selection of statement jewelry and both trendy and classic headpieces.
+A: Yes.
+We have a beautiful selection of statement jewelry and both trendy and classic headpieces.
 Designer and custom veils are available to try on at your fitting appointments.
 We can also custom design bolero jackets, cap sleeves, straps and sashes (custom work generally requires more appointments).